Cart

 Simple steps to register your trademark

-In France, there are two ways to protect your trademark: register a European Union Trademark, covering all 27 member states, or register directly with the French Trademark Office.
+In France, you can protect your trademark in two ways: register a European Union Trademark, which covers all 27 member states, or register directly with the French Trademark Office.

 STEP 1